She said she collects pieces of sky,

 around her fingers, my chorus of wives,

-she calls them.
 Every day she reads poetry

 from dusty books she borrows from the library,